ChristineTham/zettelkasten-rag/README.md

 RAG <--> Engine(Vertex AI Engine) <--> Corpus[(RAG Corpus)]
 ```

-Initially Documents are processed using an LLM (Gemini 2.5 Pro Preview 05-06) into Zettelkasten Cards, which are then loaded into the RAG Corpus.
+Initially Documents are processed using an LLM (Gemini Pro 2.5 Preview 05-06) into Zettelkasten Cards, which are then loaded into the RAG Corpus.

 The diagram then outlines the agent's workflow, designed to provide informed and context-aware responses.
 User queries are processed by agent development kit.
 The LLM (Google Flash 2.5 Preview 05-26) determines if external knowledge (RAG corpus) is required.
 If so, the `VertexAiRagRetrieval` tool fetches relevant information from the configured Vertex RAG Engine corpus.
-The LLM then synthesizes this retrieved information with its internal knowledge to generate an accurate answer, including citations pointing back to the source documentation URLs.
+The LLM then synthesizes this retrieved information with its internal knowledge to generate an accurate answer, including citations pointing back to the Zettelkasten cards.
+A future enhancement could link the Zettelkasten cards back to the original source document for additional grounding.

 ## Agent Details
 | Attribute         | Details                                                                                                                                                                                             |